avan3/obsidian/Resume notes/Behavioural Interview Questions.md

 		- Normally, there would be levels of nesting and that can be used recursively to generate the breadcrumbs
 	- After developing the original solution, which wasn't ideal and involved way more complexity than necessary, I suggested to my Product Owner that we rework the routing which would then have an impact on the URL, but would make it easier to generate the breadcrumbs.
 	- He agreed to the solution and I was able to rework the breadcrumbs and have the routing nested more which aligns more with our app.
+	- The reason this is a major change, in my opinion, is because many users may have bookmarked the pages in the application.
+And this change would break those saved bookmarks